 Remember if you're not out fishin you're wishin you were.

 Get out and go fishin cuz' it's good fer ya!

 Capt.
 Dave Pinkham has been on fishing guide on the

-Southwest coast of Florida for more than 22 years.
-His
+Southwest coast of Florida for more than 20 years.

 CLICK HERE TO RETURN TO THE VENICE